-123. Congress did not grant DOI the authority to issue or implement a moratorium on all federal approvals of oil and gas operations on the Coastal Plain.
-Indeed, the Secretary's Moratorium, and DOI's implementation thereof, directly contravene Congress's mandate to issue lease sales, including one by December 22, 2021, and to issue "any rights-of-way or easements across the Coastal Plain for the exploration, development, production, or transportation necessary" by prohibiting all access for oil and gas activities during the moratorium.
-PL 115-97, § 20001(c)(2).
+113. Through Section 4(a) of Executive Order 13990, the President directed the Secretary of the Interior to "place a temporary moratorium on all activities of the Federal Government relating to the implementation of the Coastal Plain Oil and Gas Leasing Program."
+114. No act of Congress authorizes the President to unilaterally impose a moratorium, or to direct federal agencies to impose a moratorium, on all federal approvals of oil and gas operations on the Coastal Plain.
+In fact, the Moratorium-demanded by Executive Order 13990 and issued by the Secretary-directly contravenes Congress's mandate to conduct lease sales, including one by December 22, 2021, and to issue "any rights-of-way or easements across the Coastal Plain for the exploration, development, production, or transportation necessary."
+PL 115- 97, § 20001(c)(2).
+As a result, Section 4(a) of Executive Order 13990 is ultra vires and should be set aside as unlawful.